 If you wish to discuss any issue affecting your daughter, please ring the School Reception, on 01444 241050, and ask for her Form Tutor.
-If the matter is urgent and your daughter's Form Tutor is unavailable Reception will refer you to the Assistant Head Pastoral & Boarding.
+If the matter is urgent and your daughter's Form Tutor is unavailable Reception will refer you to Mrs Cavanagh for Years 7 & 8, Miss Donson for Years 9 - 11 and Mr O'Brien-Blake for 6th Form.
 If it is a less urgent matter the Form Tutor will return your call immediately he/she becomes available.